syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Grouping.md

 # Grouping

-This section explains you how to group a column in SfDataGrid and about the properties and customizations available for Grouping in SfDataGrid.

 A Group represents a collection of records that belong to a particular category.
 When Grouping is applied, the data is organized into a hierarchical structure based on matching field values.
 The records having identical values in the grouped column are combined to form a Group.
 Each Group is identified by its `CaptionSummaryRow` to get the underlying records in view.